 Personal Injury Lawsuits

-Personal injury lawsuits are nasty nuisances that all home and business owners try to avoid at all costs.
-Unfortunately, snow and ice buildup is an easy way to land yourself in the middle of a stick personal injury lawsuit.
+Personal injury lawsuits are nasty events that all home and business owners try to avoid at all costs.
+Unfortunately, snow and ice buildup is an easy way to land yourself in the middle of a sticky personal injury lawsuit.
 Every year, business owners are sued for not providing a safe entrance to and from their store.
-Additionally, homeowners are sued for negligence after neighbors and friends slip and fall on icy driveways.
-Radiant heated driveways protect you against nasty lawsuits by keeping you one step ahead of the storm and keeping your driveway clean and clear at all times.
+Additionally, homeowners are sued for negligence after neighbors and visitors slip and fall on icy driveways.
+Radiant heated driveways protect you against ugly lawsuits by keeping you one step ahead of the storm and keeping your driveway clean and clear at all times.

 Perhaps the most popular method of choice for keeping driveways safe is rock salt, but what you may not know is that salt could be doing more harm than good.
-Melting salt contains nasty ingredients that are detrimental to the environment.
-As the salt dissolves, it drains into your yard’s surrounding vegetation, sucking the life right out of it.
+Melting salt contains ingredients that are detrimental to the environment.
+As the salt dissolves, it drains into your yard’s surrounding landscape, sucking the life out of plants and grass.
 Additionally, salt can be harmful to your pets should they step on or swallow it.

 Wasted Time and Frustration

-Once you weigh the costs of not having a radiant heated driveway, it’s easy to see that the benefits of radiant heat are definitely worth the initial investment of getting a heated driveway installed.
-Don’t let yourself pay the price this winter—install a radiant heated driveway and keep you, your loved ones, and your business safe this winter.
+Once you weigh the costs of not having a radiant heated driveway, it’s easy to see that the benefits of radiant heat can be worth the initial investment of getting a heated driveway installed.
+Don’t let yourself pay the price this winter.
+Install a radiant heated driveway and keep you, your loved ones, and your business safe this winter.